-Views of the spectacular Pikes Peak from near Woodland Park, CO
+Views of the spectacular Pikes Peak from near Woodland Park, CO |

-Brief description: new Colorado Triple Crown event for 2012, the Cripple Creek Crippler is one last opportunity for RMCC riders to earn Colorado Triple Crown credit.
+Brief description: A new Colorado Triple Crown event for 2012, the Cripple Creek Crippler is one last opportunity for RMCC riders to earn Colorado Triple Crown credit.
 However, it ain’t gonna be easy!
 Featuring relentless rollers and steep climbs, this event is anything but flat!
 Riders can expect a long, “crippling” day of climbing.
 From Ken Caryl, the route passes through the foothills communities of Conifer, Pine Junction, Deckers, and Woodland Park.
 Riders will then navigate the scenic (but steep) loop through to the rustic mining community of Cripple Creek to the southwest of Colorado Springs, capturing spectacular views of Pikes Peak and the Pike National Forest along the way.
 Riders will then make the long journey home, passing through Woodland Park, Deckers and Pleasant Park in the reverse direction.
 Better get out your granny gear!
 This one’s gonna hurt!

 The RMCC has been using various forms of the "Crippler" route since its inception in the early 1990s.
 Most recently, a variant of this route was resurrected by RMCC member Vernon Smith in 2011 as a (brutally hard) 300 km brevet that starts in Colorado Springs.
 The Cripple Creek Crippler returns to our Ken Caryl start location in west Littleton, CO.
 Unlike the other three events of the Colorado Triple Crown, the "Crippler" never gets insanely high in elevation.
 The highest elevation that the course achieves, in fact, is a little over 10,200 feet (a few miles to the northeast of Cripple Creek).
 What this route lacks in elevation, however, it makes up in sheer volume of climbing (as well as the potential for very hot temperatures).
 The total vertical gain of this course is over 17,500 feet (and maybe more than that)!
 Long, steep climbs of 8-12% will be the norm for the day.
 Here's a sneak-peak of the route: Cripple Creek Crippler